It started with a question to Neil, a friend in Western Creek, about what kind of hike he was going to do this year.

 The pace was measured and tempered, which was very nice, as we made our way up to the summit.
 The weather was perfect, which made it all the more stunning with 360 degree views for lunch.
 From Mt Roland, Western Bluff, to Chudleigh, Bass Strait, Montana, Meander, Huntsman Lake and Mt Ironstone, Mother Cummings Peak provides a unique overview of the whole amazing region we live in.

-We chose to do the Mother Cummings Peak loop rather than the scramble up and down the same summit track.
+After a short lunch break at the top, it was decided to do the Mother Cummings Peak loop rather than the scramble up and down the same summit track we had just come up.
 The loop takes a bit longer, but it is far more scenic and brings you to a saddle or inverted treeline area between the plateau and Mother Cummings Head with tracks leading southwards to Meander Forest Reserve and Smoko Creek gully.

 The saddle is a pretty alpine meadow with an abundance of miniature ecosystems, and looked like a fantastic place to camp and spend a few days exploring and enjoying the peace and quiet of the plateau.